icambron/twix.js/README.md

 # Twix.js

-Twix is a simple but opinionated JS library for working with date ranges, and includes a customizable smart formatter.
+Twix is a comprehensive JS library for working with date ranges, and includes a customizable smart formatter.
 It's written in CoffeeScript and it depends on [Moment.js](http://momentjs.com/).

 It allows you to do, among other things, this: